Herpes Zoster (Shingles)

 PHN can cause pain for weeks, months, and rarely even years after the rash resolves

 The symptoms of herpes zoster may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

 How is herpes zoster diagnosed?

-Diagnosis usually involves obtaining a medical history and performing a physical examination.
+Your health care provider will ask about your medical history and do a physical exam.
 Diagnosis may also include:

 What is the treatment for herpes zoster?

 Immediate treatment with antiviral drugs may help lessen the duration and severity of some of the symptoms.
 These antiviral medications (acyclovir, famcyclovir and valacyclovir) are more effective the sooner they are started.
-Medications like acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) may help alleviate some of the pain, but the disease has to run its course.
+Ask your health care provider about over-the-counter pain relievers.
+If your pain is severe, your provider may prescribe stronger pain medication.
 Use of medication will be determined by your doctor based on factors including duration and severity of the symptoms.

 How can I prevent herpes zoster?

 The CDC recommends vaccination at age 60or older for everyone.
 If you have questions about shingles or if you should receive the shingles vaccine, talk with your health care provider.
 The vaccine (Zostavax) is approved for use at age 50 as well, but current CDC guidelines do not recommend routine vaccination between 50 and 59 years old.
-The herpes zoster vaccine has been shown to reduce infections by one half, and to reduce PHN by two thirds.
+The herpes zoster vaccine has been shown in clinical trials to reduce infections by one half, and to reduce PHN by two thirds.
 Even if you have had shingles, you can still get the vaccine to help prevent future occurrences of the disease.
 The vaccine is effective for at least 6 years, but may last longer.